 One of the perks of using M1 Finance instead of other investment platforms is the fact that assets managed by the platform tend to be more liquid, which makes for quicker processing times when it comes to transfers.

-Generally, the funds you transfer through M1 Finance are available in one business day.
+Typically, the funds you transfer through M1 Finance are available in one business day.

-Another great element of M1 Finance’s use of fractional shares is that you don’t have to worry about money sitting idle in your account without being invested.
+Another impressive element of M1 Finance’s use of fractional shares is that you don’t have to worry about money sitting idle in your account without being invested.
 Every dollar you use to finance your account will be allocated accordingly.

 Once you’ve tweaked your pie to suit your preferences, M1 Finance will purchase your investments based on the proportions of the preselected categories.
 As you add money to your account, the platform will automatically adjust your investments.

-M1 Finance Review: Details and Features
+M1 Finance Details and Features

 As you set up your account, you can read descriptions of various investment categories to help you build your investment pie.
 There are several different investment categories you can choose from, including: